-While the medication is useful for helping alleviate symptoms, we can’t stop there.
+While medication is useful for helping alleviate symptoms, we can’t stop there.
 If we only treat the symptoms, we’ll never be able to get at the core issues of them.
-Simply giving a child anti-depressants isn’t curing the depression, which is a symptom of the Autism.
+Simply giving a child anti-depressants isn’t curing the depression, which is a symptom of autism.

 This is one of the more common ways Autism is treated and for good reason.
-A review of past studies that all looked at different types of behavior therapies, and it’s effects on ASD symptoms found some really good results.
+A review of past studies that looked at different types of behavioral therapies and its effects on ASD symptoms found some really good results.

 They also found that group programs improve social skills, along with reducing anxiety and aggression.

 Let’s take a quick look at some of the therapies that can produce these results.
 And remember, work with your child’s doctor to find out which one is best, as it’s different for each individual.
-For example, cognitive behavioral therapy that focuses on social skills is most effective for high functioning autistic children, while on the other hand, systematic desensitization works better for those with more severe autistic symptoms.
+For example, cognitive-behavioral therapy that focuses on social skills is most effective for high functioning autistic children, while systematic desensitization works better for those with more severe autistic symptoms.

 This is specific training for being able to communicate one’s feelings and thoughts properly.
-This is accomplished through group therapy, social situation role play, and story telling.
+This is accomplished through one-on-one, group therapy, social situation role-play, and storytelling.

-This has been around the longest, starting in the early 60’s.
+This has been around the longest, starting in the early ’60s.
 It teaches both social skills and behavior, but also academic skills.
-While there are different sub-therapies in this group, they all focuses on rewarding positive behavior and not rewarding negative behavior.
+While there are different sub-therapies in this group, they focus on replacing negative behaviors with positive behaviors to help learning, communication, and daily functioning.

-Sensory Integration is meant to address problems with the child’s sensory inputs.
-Often, children with Autism can have sensory overload, so working with them on this can give them better control over their bodies, improve hand-eye coordination, and better control over their senses and anxiety that comes with sensory overload.
+Sensory Integration addresses problems with the child’s ability to process sensory input.
+Often, children with autism can have sensory overload, so working with them on this can give them better control over their bodies, improve hand-eye coordination, and better control over their senses and anxiety that comes with sensory overload.

 This is a therapy technique that is also used to reduce phobias and anxiety.
 The idea is that slowly over time, in a controlled environment, patients get exposed to the things that cause them anxiety.

-So for a child with ASD, if it’s a classroom setting that causes them anxiety, they would be slowly exposed to this.
+So for a child with ASD, if it’s a classroom setting that causes them anxiety, they would be exposed to this environment slowly over time.
 It could start even with just images or videos of classrooms.
-With each stage they work on controlling their anxiety, slowly working towards real life scenarios.
+With each stage they work on controlling their anxiety, slowly working towards real-life scenarios.

 The diet that seems to work best is a paleo-style diet that focuses on improving a child’s gut bacteria.
-It turns out that children (and their direct relatives) that have ASD also have abnormal gut bacteria, which affects a ton of things in their bodies, like hormone and neurotransmitter production, along with being able to remove toxins from their bodies.
+It turns out that children (and their direct relatives) that have ASD also have abnormal gut bacteria, which has wide-ranging systemic effects, like hormone and neurotransmitter production, along with being able to remove toxins from their bodies.